-- Keeping Children Safe in Education (2023) - Working Together to Safeguard Children 2018 (updated 2022)
+- Keeping Children Safe in Education (2024)

+- Working Together to Safeguard Children 2018 (updated 2022)

-- Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015)
+- Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019)

+- Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020)

+- What to do if you are worried a child is being abused: Advice for practitioners (2015)

-2.6 We continued to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during the Coronavirus outbreak.
-This will continue in the event if any future pandemic.
+- 2.6 We continued to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the City.

-2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
-A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023).
+- 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2024).

-2.8 This policy should be read in conjunction with the following policies;
+- 2.8 This policy should be read in conjunction with the following policies;

 - Attendance

 - Radicalisation and Extremism

 - Behaviour

 - Online Safety

 - Code of Conduct

 - Safer recruitment

 - Supervision

 - Intimate care

 - Governor code of conduct

 - Children Absent From Education (formerly Children Missing in Education) Government guidance